 Robert J. "Bob" Cousy

 Nicknamed the "Houdini of the Hardwood" by sportswriters, Bob Cousy was best known for his razzle-dazzle, ball-handling abilities.
 With exceptional peripheral vision, large hands, sloping shoulders, and extremely sturdy legs, Cousy was an outstanding all-around player and is considered by many to be one of the best play makers ever.
-Cousy had an All-America career at Holy Cross, leading the Crusaders to three NCAA tournaments and the 1947 title.
-He joined the Celtics with head coach Red Auerbach, whose upbeat style of coaching suited Cousy's remarkable play-making talents perfectly.
+Cousy had an All-America career at Holy Cross, leading the Crusaders to three NCAA tournaments and the 1947 national championship.
+He joined the Celtics with coach Red Auerbach, whose upbeat style of coaching suited Cousy's remarkable play-making talents perfectly.
 From 1957 to 1963, with the combination of Cousy and Hall of Famer Bill Russell, the Celtics became a dynasty winning a total of six championships, five of the wins consecutive.
-Cousy led the NBA in assists for eight consecutive years (1953-60) and played in thirteen straight NBA All-Star games.
+Cousy led the NBA in assists for eight consecutive years (1953-60) and played in thirteen straight NBA All Star games.
 Cousy's style and reputation made the Celtics a popular draw and helped keep the NBA alive during its infancy.